JoshuaRosado/JoshuaRosado/README.md

 ## Bienvenidos/ Welcome

 My name is Joshua and I'm a iOS developer.
-I look for ways to convert ideas into apps.
+I look for ways to convert ideas into project apps.
 </div>